Eddie Guerrero: World Wrestling Federation (2000–2001)

 Chyna was upset when Guerrero pinned her to advance in the King of the Ring tournament.
-Then at SummerSlam that August, Guerrero and Chyna wrestled an Intergender tag team match against Trish Stratus and Val Venis, who at the time was the reigning Intercontinental Champion.
+Then at SummerSlam on August 27, Guerrero and Chyna wrestled an Intergender tag team match against Trish Stratus and Val Venis, who at the time was the reigning WWF Intercontinental Champion.
 The Intercontinental Championship was on the line in the match, and whoever scored the pin would win the title.
 Guerrero's team won the match, but Chyna scored the pin on Trish and became a two-time Intercontinental Champion.
-Although Guerrero said he did not mind that his partner was the champion, on the September 4 episode of Raw Is War he went to WWF Commissioner Mick Foley and asked to be inserted into Chyna's title defense against Kurt Angle claiming that he did not want Angle to hurt his "mamacita".
+Although Guerrero said he did not mind that Chyna was the champion, on the September 4 episode of Raw is War he went to WWF Commissioner Mick Foley and asked to be inserted into Chyna's title defense against Kurt Angle claiming that he did not want Angle to hurt his "mamacita".
 During the course of the match, Angle knocked down Chyna with the title belt and Guerrero laid on top of her to try to revive her.
 However, this resulted in Guerrero "accidentally" pinning Chyna as her shoulders were still on the mat, and thus Guerrero won the match and his first Intercontinental Championship.
 Chyna became visibly uncomfortable as Guerrero began to cheat in order to retain his title, while Guerrero was upset that Chyna was posing for Playboy magazine, even trying to invade the Playboy Mansion to stop the photo shoot.
 Just when it appeared that Chyna would leave Guerrero, he proposed to her and she accepted.
-At Unforgiven, Chyna helped Guerrero in retaining his title against Rikishi.
+At Unforgiven on September 24, Chyna helped Guerrero in retaining his title against Rikishi.
 The engagement was called off when Guerrero was caught showering with two of The Godfather's hos (one of whom would later wrestle as Victoria) claiming that "two Mamacitas are better than one".